keijiro/unity-midi-input/README.md

 Demo
 ----

-There are two demo projects in the [test branch] (https://github.com/keijiro/unity-midi-input/tree/test).
+You can find two demo projects in the [test branch] (https://github.com/keijiro/unity-midi-input/tree/test).

 #### Note

-The first demo named "Note" shows how to get a key press and release from MidiInput.
+The first demo "Note" shows how to get key presses and releases from MidiInput.
 The size of the cubes are relative to velocity of a key press.

 ![Screenshot](http://keijiro.github.io/unity-midi-input/screenshot1.png)

 #### CC

-The second demo named "CC" shows how to get CC (control change) data from MidiInput.
+The second demo "CC" shows how to get CC (control change) data from MidiInput.

 ![Screenshot](http://keijiro.github.io/unity-midi-input/screenshot2.png)